United States occupation of Haiti: 21st century

 Pezullo writes in his 2006 book Plunging Into Haiti: Clinton, Aristide, and the Defeat of Diplomacy that the racism similar to Jim Crow laws in the United States inspired black nationalism within Haiti and ignited future support for Haitian dictator François Duvalier.

-In a 2013 article by Peter James Hudson published in Radical History Review, Hudson wrote:
+In a 2013 article by Peter James Hudson published in Radical History Review, Hudson writes:

 Ostensibly initiated on humane grounds, the occupation had not fulfilled any of its stated goals of building infrastructure, expanding education, or providing internal or regional stability.
 Repressive violence emerged as its only purpose and logic.

-Hudson further stated that the motives of American businessmen to become involved in Haiti were due to racial capitalism motivated by white supremacy.
+Hudson further states that the motives of American businessmen to become involved in Haiti were racial capitalism motivated by white supremacy.
 According to a 2020 study which contrasts the American occupations of both Haiti and the Dominican Republic, the United States had a longer and more domineering occupation of Haiti because of perceived racial differences between the two populations.
 Dominican elites articulated a European–Spanish identity – in contrast to Haitian blackness – which led US policymakers to accept leaving the territory in the population's hands.